blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 			- The Balfour declaration was further confusing the issue with the Arabs
 			- Transjordan was added to the mandate after Franco-Syrian War
 		- In total, Palestine, Lebanon, Syria, Iraq, Transjordan were League of Mandates
+		- Japan got to keep all the land they took from Germany
 - 1919: Khilafat Movement
 	- It was a movement by the Muslims in India, against Britain's plan for Turkey and abolishing of the Ottoman Caliphate
 	- It was supported by Gandhi, Sardar Vallabhbhai Patel and Bal Gangadhar Tilak